 Criterion 13: Consultation with other institutions and professional licensing or regulatory bodies, where appropriate, has occurred.
-See CAQC's Program Assessment Standard #9 (Section 4.3.1).

 - Demonstrated that there has been sufficient consultation with other institutions and or academic experts who either offer or are familiar with similar programs. - Demonstrated adequate support from other institutions for the offering of the program. - Demonstrated that graduates of the program are prepared to meet the requirements of the relevant regulatory or professional body.